... Jewels

 "Aurora parts -oldsmobile -olds"

 Note that what most commonly comes up are the flat-bottomed "classic" style, that is when they're not from different slot car lines (AFX, Hot Rod, Tuff Ones, O-gauge, etc., none of which are anywhere near a match).
-If the seller's photos are not clear as to what style they are offering, you can ask for a close-up or for a clarification after sending them the row of different hubs pictured at the top of this page.
-Going price for a genuine "C" in mint condition (often called "NOS" or New Old Stock) is maybe about $2 per when you can find them.
+Going price for a genuine "C" in mint condition (often called "NOS" or New Old Stock) in the past was about $2 per when you can find them.
 Classics flat-bottoms tend to be less.
 Be warned that nearly all slot car dealers, even those in the business for decades, are actually unaware of all the different hub styles, so if sold as loose the hubs will often come as a random assortment.
 If you are determined to get a particular type only, you must be completely clear and insistent in what you want.
 Oh, and you must have patience.

 Star Trek is a Registered and Copyrighted Trademark of Paramount Pictures.
 All Rights Reserved.
 All subject matters referring to Star Trek are trademarks of Paramount Pictures.